 - We usually peel the peaches before using them in this recipe.
 The best way to peel peaches quickly is to place peaches in a pot of boiling water for about 10-20 seconds and then the skins will slide right off.

-- Want to add some more texture?
-You can add chopped nuts (pecans, almonds, or walnuts are delicious!) to the cake mix or sprinkle them on the top for an added crunch.
+- You can add chopped nuts (pecans, almonds, or walnuts are delicious!) to the cake mix or sprinkle them on the top for an added crunch.

 - Some people like to add ½ teaspoon almond extract to the fruit to enhance the taste even more.